In addition to our portfolio of in-company training programmes, we offer a suite of courses on Safer Recruitment.

 Safer Recruitment and Warner Interview Training

-This 1.5 day, more in-depth course is aimed at those organisations which recruit or supply staff to work with vulnerable children, this could be due to the vulnerability of the child i.e. those with disabilities or additional needs, or the nature of the setting for example residential or one to one settings.
+This in-depth course is spread over 1.5 days and is aimed at organisations which recruit or supply staff to work with vulnerable children, for example those with disabilities and additional or living in residential or one-to-one settings.